LogtalkDotOrg/logtalk3/scripts/embedding/jiprolog/NOTES.md

 	creates a `logtalk.jip` file with the Logtalk compiler and runtime and an optional `application.jip` file for an application

 The `.jip` files can be loaded using the `load/1` JIProlog predicate.
+It is also possible to create a JAR file from the `.jip` files.
+For example, by creating a `init.pl` with the contents:

+	:- load('logtalk.jip').
+	:- load('application.jip').

+And then typing:

+	$ jar cf logtalk.jar init.pl *.jip

+The `logtalk.jar` file could then be distributed with the other JIProlog `.jar` files.
+Logtalk could also be loaded on demand from the `logtalk.jar` file by using the `load_library/1` JIProlog built-in predicate:

+	| ?- load_library('logtalk.jar').